Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

         * We can create a bunch of these migration files over time, as our schema changes, and we now have a replicable and a reversible history of how the database schema got to where its at.

 6. Implement Schema Migrations with Knex

+    A. Knex is a migration library that we can use to implement this concept.

+    B. You'll need to disconnect from DB Browser by clicking on the Close Database button.
+Doing so releases the lockfile from your file system.

+    C. Delete that produce.db3 file again.

+    D. Create a new migration file in the terminal and name the table fruits.
+        ```
+        npx knex migrate:make fruits
+        ```

+    E. Look in your code.
+You will see an autopopulated migrations folder.
+It houses the migrations file you just created.

+    F. The file name is quite long.
+It's a timestamped file while still being named fruits.

+    * YearMonthDayHHMMSS_fruits.js

+    * It's important that the timestamp is in the name for the order of migrations.
+They have to run in the order they were created.

+    G. In the migrations file, we have 2 functions.
+Delete the semicolons.

+    * We have an up function.
+In it, we essentially put our schema builder code that creates or changes our schema in some way.
+It moves our database 1 step forward.

+        * Let's recreate our fruits table using this migration with the up function.

+            * Remember, just like knex helps us with our query building, it helps us with our schema building as well (DDL functions).

+            * We have this instance of knex.
+It gives us this this instance of knex that just comes from the knex CLI (when we used the npx command earlier, we accessed the CLI).
+It came pre-configured and connected to database.
+We can use that to call knex in certain functions.

+            * Behind the scenes, Knex is going to construct a CREATE TABLE SQL statement and send that through to the database.
+It's going to create that table of fruits.

+            ```
+            exports.up = function(knex) {
+                knex.schema.createTable("fruits")
+            }
+            ```

+            * This function returns a promise.
+You need to make it async/await.

+            ```
+            exports.up = async function(knex) {
+                await knex.schema.createTable("fruits")
+            }
+            ```

+            * The first parameter is the table name ("fruits").
+The 2nd parameter is going to be a callback.
+The callback function is going to give us access to parameter, a variable, called "table."
+That table variable we can use to actually create our columns.

+            ```
+            exports.up = async function(knex) {
+                await knex.schema.createTable("fruits", () => {
+                    // table.integer("id").notNull().primary() - creates ID column

+                    // Can shorten previous code to increments.
+                        // Creates an autoincrementing column with all of those values
+                    table.increments("id")

+                    table.text("name").notNull().unique()

+                    table.float("avgWeightOz").notNull()

+                    table.boolean("delicious").notNull().default(true)

+                    // We're intentionally leaving out the color for later.
+                })
+            }
+            ```

+            * Make sure your produce files aren't there anymore before you do the next step.

+            *  Go to the terminal. `npx knex migration:latest`

+                * When you run it, it's going to say "batch 1 run migrations" and its going to create a produce.db3 file in your data folder.

+            * Open the new produce file in DB Browser and you'll see it's created the same schema as we did before in the migrations file.

+    * We have a down function
+        ```
+        exports.down = function(knex) {}
+        ```